razekmh/CSV-to-Arches-JSON/README.md

 The structure (and all config info) of an Arches' resource model can be exported in JSON.
 An example of the resource model export file is [here](https://github.com/razekmh/CSV-to-Arches-JSON/blob/main/Activity%20Resource%20Model.json).
 The attributes within the JSON object in the file describe the resource model structure as well as its visualization attributes.

+Arches resource model consists of groups/cards?.
+Groups contain nodes.
+A many to many relationships can created between groups and nodes.
+Within the resource model export JSON there are two attributes that represents the relationships between the groups and the nodes; _nodegroups_ and _nodes_.

 ---
 #### CSV and shapefile upload:
 Assuming that you are using the API to input data to Arches, you will need a mapping file for each resource model.
 You can download the mapping file from the _Arches designer_ page.
 A mapping file for _Example resource file_ looks like this.